Business Health Insurance Explained: From Quotes to Enrollment

 A QSEHRA allows small businesses to reimburse employees, tax-free, for their individual health insurance premiums and qualified medical expenses.
 This approach puts you in control of your budget while still providing a valuable benefit to employees.

-QSEHRAs are often underutilized simply because they’re misunderstood.
+QSEHRAs are often underutilised simply because they’re misunderstood.
 Co Health Brokers can help you set up and manage a QSEHRA that aligns with your business goals.

 4. Work with a Local Insurance Broker